 Now, it’s time to think of where you want the building to be located; which will narrow down a lot of searches.

 Also, think about the surroundings.
 Do you want to be amidst the hustle and bustle?
 Will you need to be in a location where clients can gain easy access?
+For example, if your business was located in London and you had a lot of international clients flying in and out then it would be smart to relocate your office close to Heathrow airport!
 If not, maybe you’re better of finding a spot a little more out of the way.

 5- Judge Its Looks